 Should you miss out on tickets, the national broadcaster (ORF) usually shows it on TV (as do many other countries, I believe).

-Other Christmas-themed performances already in the programme at the Konzerthaus at the time of writing are:
+Other Christmas-themed performances appear in the programme at the Konzerthaus, which I’ll add in future as they become available.
+At the time of writing, for example:

 (More info and tickets for Konzerthaus events available at their website.)